mbrsagor/DEF-React/README.md

 ALTER USER naciar CREATEDB;
 CREATE EXTENSION postgis;
 ```
-If you have use diffrent database or users you may change the information form Database config file.
+If you have use different database or users you may change the information form Database config file.